Xilinx/Vitis_Accel_Examples/validate/validate_embedded/README.rst

 ::

-   ./validate_zcu.exe -x <validate_zcu XCLBIN>
+   ./validate.exe -x <validate XCLBIN>

 DETAILS
 -------

-This example contains verify test and bandwidth test to validate EDGE platforms.
+This example contains verify test and bandwidth test to validate embedded platforms.

-In the verify test we have extremely simple HLS C Kernel to verify that the platform has basic functionality.
-It will make a call to the kernel with an empty global buffer.
-The kernel will then write the string of characters "Hello World" into the buffer and return.
-The host will copy this buffer locally and then print out the resulting buffer contents.

-In the bandwidth test we try to get the maximum possible bandwidth between Kernel and Global Memory.

-Using the ``sp`` option  in the platform_bandwidth.cfg file AXI-Master Port is connected to the IP.
+Using the ``sp`` option  in the zcu102_base_dfx.cfg file AXI-Master Port is connected to the IP.

 ::